Putin says Russia is not 'going after' gays

 | SOCHI, Russia

-SOCHI, Russia Russia is not "going after" gays, President Vladimir Putin said on Friday, defending a ban on "propaganda" about homosexuality that has brought criticism from the West ahead of the Winter Olympics.
+SOCHI, Russia Russia is not "going after" gays, President Vladimir Putin said on Friday, defending a ban on "propaganda of homosexuality" that has brought criticism from the West ahead of the Winter Olympics.

 The Kremlin hopes the games, starting on February 7 in the city of Sochi on the Black Sea, will showcase Russia's modern face more than two decades after the Soviet Union collapsed.

-Putin has identified himself closely with the $50-billion event and also pledged Russia will do everything to ensure safe Games in spite of security concerns.
+Putin has identified himself closely with the $50-billion (30.42 billion pounds) event.

 But Russia last year upset the West and human rights activists by banning what it called the promotion of homosexuality among minors.
 Calls for a mass boycott of the games have failed, but the row has clouded the build-up to the event.